Keeping It Sustainable: The Spirits Doing Good Things For The Planet

 Koskenkorva Vodka Climate Action

 Fly less.
 Upcycle furniture.
 Grow food.
 Drink… vodka?
-Yep - getting on the Martinis is now actually saving the planet.
-We've literally been waiting for this moment for all our lives.
-This new vodka (officially launching on October 1st) is a legit world first, and the clue’s in the name: Koskenkorva Vodka Climate Action.
-That's this new Finnish spirit's full title, and not only is it hella smooth, but it's also hella sustainable.
-They use a unique legit to make this vodka, using regeneratively-farmed barley that helps fight climate change.
+Yep - getting on the Martinis can actually save the planet.
+This vodka is a legit world first, and the clue’s in the name: Koskenkorva Vodka Climate Action.
+This Finnish producer makes its vodka using regeneratively farmed barley that helps fight climate change.
 This regenerative farming aims to remove CO2 from the atmosphere and store it in the ground, creating carbon sinks that reduce the impact of climate change.
-This isn't a "sweep it under the rug" solution.
-This process actually improves biodiversity, stops nutrients leaking into water bodies and provides better crops at the same time.
+This isn't a "sweep it under the rug" solution - the process actually improves biodiversity, stops nutrients leaking into water bodies and provides better crops at the same time.
 If all the farmers in the world swapped to regenerative farming, they could remove up to 322 billion tonnes of CO2 from the atmosphere.
 That’s nearly as much as we emit globally in 10 years.
 Time to start following in some boozy footsteps, y'all.

 www.koskenkorva.com